-- An outbreak of yellow fever continues in Brazil, including states of Sao Paulo, Minas Gerais and Rio de Janeiro.
-Arrange yellow fever vaccinations before travelling to Brazil and bring your yellow fever certificate.
-Outbreaks of other endemic mosquito-borne illnesses are common.
+There is a current outbreak of yellow fever in Brazil, including in Sao Paulo, Minas Gerais and Rio de Janeiro.
+Get vaccinated before you travel.
+Outbreaks of other mosquito-borne illnesses are common.
 Protect yourself against mosquito bites.
 See

-- The incidence of violent crime, including muggings, armed robbery, kidnappings and sexual assault, is high.
+The rate of violent crime, including muggings, armed robbery, kidnappings and sexual assault, is high.
 Thieves are often armed.
 Tourists are targeted, particularly around festival periods.
 See

 Safety and security.

 Rio de Janeiro is a high risk area for tourist robberies.
 Thefts are common at tourist landmarks, such as the Christ the Redeemer statue, the Corcovado trail and Santa Teresa, and on public beaches, particularly Copacabana and Ipanema.
 See